How to Shop for a Two-Way Radio

 10. Weather Alerts.
 A good two-way radio should be able to scan for weather alerts from the NOAA.
 They might stop issuing alerts if things get really bad, but in the meantime it’s a very useful feature, especially if you’re hunting/gathering supplies.

 Ultimately, you’ll have to decide what radio is best for you and your family.
 There are some very affordable radios at Walmart, or you could browse through the two-way radios on amazon.com.
-An affordable radio (only $30 for the pair) with most of the features mentioned above is the Midland LXT490VP3 Two-Way Radio.
-This makes a great gift!
+One of the most popular is the Midland GXT1000VP4.
+It has all the features mentioned above and more.
+I hope this helps.